 |Type of medicine||Quinolone antibiotic|

-Norfloxacin is used to treat bacterial infections of the urinary system in adults.
-It works by killing the bacteria which cause the infection.
+Levofloxacin is used to treat a variety of bacterial infections in adults.
+It works by killing the bacteria that cause the infection.

-Before taking norfloxacin make sure your doctor or pharmacist knows:
+Before taking levofloxacin make sure your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.